 - The potatoes will continue cooking after removing them from the pressure cooker.
 If you're serving them immediately whole as a side dish they're ready to go, if you're using them in another cooked recipe like smashed potatoes we'll often add them to cold water to stop them from cooking.

-- If you don't have a steamer basket, you can make Instant Pot steamed potatoes with the trivet that came with your Instant Pot.
+- If you don't have a steamer basket, you can make the baby potatoes with the trivet that came with your Instant Pot.

 Steamed potatoes are terrific as a side dish to chicken, pork, or beef.
 You can leave them whole or mash them into mashed potatoes.
-To make a complete meal, serve the steam potatoes Instant Pot recipe with steamed broccoli or a simple salad.
+To make a complete meal, serve them with steamed broccoli or a simple salad.

 Essentially any kind of potato can be steamed but smaller waxy varieties like Yukon gold, Dutch potatoes, red potatoes, or fingerlings work best.

 - Instant Pot cubed potatoes